Fall semester (end of August to mid-December)

 This is a panoramic introduction to primary themes of history, culture and current events of Central American society.
 This course facilitates a cultural adaption to and entrance into the Central American realities and context.

-- Violence, Justice and Peace in Central America (Peace Studies) (3 hr.)
+- CHS 333 Violence, Justice and Peace in Central America (Peace Studies) (3 hours)

 The course seeks to introduce the student to a variety of tools to help identify and analyze the roots and causes of violence in Central America.
 The situation of peace and justice in Central America, especially in Guatemala, will be analyzed along with the contributions an Anabaptist perspective makes to Christian faith.